curl/curl/docs/SPONSORS.md

 An even better way to contribute to the project might be to pay an engineer or two to spend work hours on curl related tasks.

-We plea to use donated funds for things and activities that we believe are beneficial for the project and its development.
+We promise to use donated funds for things and activities that we believe are beneficial for the project and its development.
 That includes but is not limited to bug-bounties, developer conferences, infrastructure, development, services and hardware.